 Flying in Snow or Ice

-Flight delays due to weather are particularly common during the winter months when snow and ice become a concern.
-Snow can accumulate on runways, making them slippery and unsafe for takeoff and landing.
-Additionally, ice can form on aircraft surfaces, affecting the plane’s aerodynamics and increasing the risk of accidents.
-De-icing procedures are often required before a flight can depart, which can cause significant delays.
+Flight delays because of weather are most often an issue in the winter when snow and ice are a factor.
+Snow can build up on runways, making them slippery and unsafe for takeoff and landing.
+Ice can also accumulate on aircraft surfaces, which can change the aerodynamics and potentially lead to accidents.
+Before a flight can depart, an ice-removal process is performed, which can lead to major delays.
 Airports may also need to close runways temporarily to clear snow and ensure safe operations, further contributing to flights delayed due to weather.

 Flying in Thunderstorms